The Asset (Agents of S.H.I.E.L.D.): Music

 For "The Asset", composer Bear McCreary wrote a theme for Ian Quinn.
 A "bouncy and energetic" version of this was performed on a bouzouki by guitarist Ed Trybek to evoke the music of Malta, while a simplified orchestral version is used as the primary Quinn theme.
 McCreary stated that he does not "use it a lot, but it counts when I do.
 When he catches Skye in the hallways and steps forward menacingly, the low strings and woodwinds sneak in on this theme and underscore how dangerous he is."

 Release

 Broadcast

 "The Asset" was first aired in the United States on ABC on October 8, 2013.
 It was aired alongside the US broadcast in Canada on CTV, while it was first aired in the United Kingdom on Channel 4 on October 11, 2013.
 It premiered on the Seven Network in Australia on October 9, 2013.

 Home media

 The episode, along with the rest of Agents of S.H.I.E.L.D.s first season, was released on Blu-ray and DVD on September 9, 2014.
 Bonus features include behind-the-scenes featurettes, audio commentary, deleted scenes, and a blooper reel.
 On November 20, 2014, the episode became available for streaming on Netflix.

-Following the expiration of Netflix's licensing agreement, the series was removed from the platform on February 28, 2022.
-Subsequently, all seven seasons of Agents of S.H.I.E.L.D., including "The Asset," became available for streaming on Disney+ in the United States starting March 16, 2022.
+The episode, along with the rest of the series, was removed from Netflix on February 28, 2022, and later became available on Disney+ on March 16, 2022.